AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting AFL_DEBUG_CHILD_OUTPUT will not suppress the child output.
     Not pretty but good for debugging purposes.

+  - Setting AFL_NO_CPU_RED will not display very high cpu usages in red color.

+  - Outdated environment variables are:
+    AFL_DEFER_FORKSRV
+    AFL_PERSISTENT

 ## 4) Settings for afl-qemu-trace